 - Example: As you update the Thousand Separator and Decimal Symbol settings, the Example field shows a preview of how your changes will be applied when you save.

 - Code Page: Select the code page to use in encoding your toolset in Designer.
-Visit Code Pages for more information.
+Go to Code Pages for more information.

 - Default Predictive Tools Code Page: Select the code page to use in encoding your Predictive Tools in Designer.